NEW RELEASE

 David Robinson, MDiv, DMin

-Dave is a counselor, teacher, writer, and artist.
+Dave is an artist, a teacher, a counselor and a writer.

 He resides and works in the San Francisco Bay Area where he directs a nonprofit focused on serving people by fostering personal healing and spiritual development through creativity and the arts.